Glossary

 Service Template

 Services templates specify how resources should be configured using the TOSCA standard.
-Templates can live in their own git repositories.

 Node Template